-- View computer details (Find information about you computer, the type of your graphics card and the Windows Vista version here) - Transfer files and settings (Transfer data and settings of your old PC with this) - Add new users (Administer and open user accounts for each user of the PC with this) - Connect to the Internet (Configure your internet access with this) - What's new in Windows Vista^{} (Learn how Windows Vista^{} is different in comparison to older versions) - The use of the email program
+- View computer details (Find information about you computer, the type of your graphics card and the Windows Vista version here) - Transfer files and settings (Transfer data and settings of your old PC with this) - Add new users (Administrate and open user accounts for each user of the Notebook with this)

-...and much more!
+- Windows Anytime Upgrade (WAU) (Carry out upgrades to higher versions of Windows Vista, in order to be able to use the expanded digital features, through this) - Connect to the Internet (Configure your internet access with this) - What's new in Windows Vista (Learn how Windows Vista is different in comparison to older versions) - The use of the email program - ...and much more!

-Use the Welcome Center to understand your PC better and in order to be able to use it optimally.
+Use the Welcome Center to understand your Notebook better and in order to be able to use it optimally.
 It will also serve you as an additional source of information for recognizing and removing potential problems.